SAREC-Lab/sedrones/pages/mydoc/mydoc_homework.md

 a deduction of up to 10 points.
 Anyone failing to participate in a specific deliverable without explanation to the instructor could receive zero points for that deliverable.

+## Homework feedback

+All grades and feedback will be committed to a feedback.txt file in your private github repository.

 ## Grade Assignments

 |A| 95 - 100| | B+|	87 – 89.99 | |C+|	77 -79.99| |D|	65 – 69.99|